pineunity/apmec/doc/source/user/vnffg_usage_guide.rst

 .. _ref-NANY:

 ====================
-VNF Forwarding Graph
+MEA Forwarding Graph
 ====================

-VNF Forwarding Graph or NFY feature in Apmec is used to orchestrate and manage traffic through VNFs.
+MEA Forwarding Graph or NFY feature in Apmec is used to orchestrate and manage traffic through MEAs.
 In short, abstract NFY TOSCA definitions are rendered into Service Function Chains (SFCs) and Classifiers.
-The SFC makes up an ordered list of VNFs for traffic to traverse, while the classifier decides which traffic should go through them.
+The SFC makes up an ordered list of MEAs for traffic to traverse, while the classifier decides which traffic should go through them.

-Similar to how VNFs are described by MEADs, NFYs are described by VNF Forwarding Graph Descriptors (NFYD).
+Similar to how MEAs are described by MEADs, NFYs are described by MEA Forwarding Graph Descriptors (NFYD).
 Please see the `devref guide
 <https://github.com/openstack/apmec/blob/master/doc/source/contributor
 /NANYD_template_description.rst>`_ on NFYD to learn more about